buberdds/TwigDebugBundle/README.markdown

 Run bin/vendors install

 2.
-If it's the first bundle that you use from us, make sure to define the namespace Open the /app/autoload.php and add the IdealTech namespace in the registerNamespaces array:
+If it's the first bundle that you use from IdealTech, make sure to appropriately define the namespace Open the /app/autoload.php and add the IdealTech namespace in the registerNamespaces array:

        'IdealTech'                      => __DIR__.'/../vendor/bundles',

 3.
-Tell the bundle to be loaded when you're using the development environment:
+Make it so the bundle is loaded when you're using the development environment:
 Open the /app/appKernel.php and add the TwigDebug bundle in the dev bundle condition:

     if (in_array($this->getEnvironment(), array('dev', 'test'))) {